 A 4 km resolution Pathfinder 5.2 (Casey et al., 2010) sea surface temperature database is maintained at the Bedford Institute of Oceanography.
-The Pathfinder dataset runs from November 1981 to December 2015; to provide data for 2016 and on, we used the 1-km resolution Advanced Very High Resolution Radiometer (AVHRR) sea surface temperature data downloaded from the National Oceanic and Atmospheric Administration (NOAA) and European Organisation for the

-Exploration of Meteorological Satellites (EUMETSAT) satellites by the remote sensing group in the Bedford Institute of Oceanography (BIO).
-A least-square fit of Pathfinder and BIO temperatures during the 1981-2010 period for several regions led to a conversion equation SST(Pathfinder) = 0.988SST(BIO)-0.02 with an r2=0.98.
+The Pathfinder dataset runs from November 1981 to December 2015; to provide data for 2016 and on, we used the 1-km resolution Advanced Very High Resolution Radiometer (AVHRR) sea surface temperature data downloaded from the National Oceanic and Atmospheric Administration (NOAA) and European Organisation for the Exploration of Meteorological Satellites (EUMETSAT) satellites by the remote sensing group in the Bedford Institute of Oceanography (BIO).
+A least-square fit of Pathfinder and BIO temperatures during the September 1981- December 2012 period for several regions led to a conversion equation SST(Pathfinder) = 0.988\SST(BIO)-0.02 with an $r^2=0.98$ .
 Using this regression, the BIO data were converted to be consistent with the longer Pathfinder series.
 Anomalies were based on 1981-2010 averages.

 Annual anomalies were calculated from monthly averaged temperatures for eight subareas in the Scotian Shelf-Gulf of Maine region (Fig. 6, Table 3).
-The annual anomalies during 2016 ranged from
+The annual anomalies during 2017 ranged from

-+0.5°C (+0.5 SD) in Cabot Strait to +1.7°C (+1.6 SD) in the Bay of Fundy.
-All eight areas had positive anomalies; of those, seven were equal to or greater than +0.8 SD.
-Over the lengths of the records, all areas show increasing temperature trends, based on a linear least squares fit, corresponding to temperature changes from a lowest value 0.3°C/decade (Cabot Strait) to a highest value of 0.6°C/decade (Central Scotian Shelf and Western Bank).
++0.7°C (+1.2 SD) in Cabot Strait to +1.9°C (+3.0 SD) in the Bay of Fundy.
+All eight areas had positive anomalies; of those, seven were equal to or greater than +1.2 SD.
+Over the lengths of the records, all areas show increasing temperature trends, based on a linear least squares fit, corresponding to temperature changes from a lowest value 0.3°C/decade (Cabot Strait) to a highest value of 0.6°C/decade (Eastern Scotian Shelf, Central Scotian Shelf and Bay of Fundy).
 A similar trend in SST from AVHRR measurements was found in the Gulf of St. Lawrence (Galbraith et al., 2012) and on the Newfoundland and Labrador Shelf (Colbourne et al. 2016).
 The large increase in the observed SST over this period has likely been enhanced by the cold period at the beginning of the AVHRR period (Fig. 2) and a rapid temperature increase from 1997 (Fig. 6).

 The overall coherent variability of the annual temperature anomalies in the eight regions suggested a principal component analysis might be revealing.
-The leading mode, PCA1, captured 82% of the variance and all loadings had similar amplitudes, meaning roughly equal contributions from each series; PCA2 accounted for an additional 7% of the variance with positive loadings in the eastern half of the region, changing to negative values roughly to the west of the central Scotian Shelf (Fig. 7).
+The leading mode, PCA1, captured 83% of the variance and all loadings had similar amplitudes, meaning roughly equal contributions from each series; PCA2 accounted for an additional 6% of the variance with positive loadings in the eastern half of the region, changing to negative values roughly to the west of the central Scotian Shelf (Fig. 7).
 Since principal component analysis generates orthogonal modes, it is not surprising that the second mode consists of the eastern and western Scotian Shelf varying out of phase.
 This mode accounts for a small amount of the observed variability.